AlvaroMaceda/adjudicator-selenium/README.md

 3) Login, and create a request.
 The request should be empty

 After that, a very important thing to do: you should modify the styles of "add" button using using devtools.
-Look for this button (the one used to add files):
+Look for this button (the one used to add lines):
 ```
 <button type="button" class="afegir" title="Añadir fila"><img src="imgs/botons/afegir.gif" alt="Afegir fila"></button>
 ```